1000 Doors is a haunting, claustrophobic maze of memory from the team behind 'House of Mirrors'.

 “We are so thrilled to be presenting 1000 Doors in the heart of Ballarat.
 Particularly when countless doors were originally sourced here.
 It’s like these doors have been on this extraordinary journey and led us back here to Ballarat.”

 Including the local arts community, Ballarat electronic sound designers, musical performers, spoken word artists, performance poets, hip hop artists, rappers and composers are also being asked to create and produce an intriguing composition from sound and music to be played within the installation.

 Previously sold out at the Melbourne International Arts Festival, the Brisbane Festival, and the Adelaide Fringe Festival, 1000 doors is a totally unique experience that will frighten some, intrigue others, and is sure to be an eye-opening night out for everyone.

 Best have your wits about you when tackling this one.

 The Ballarat installation will open on Wednesday, 4 August and close on Sunday, 12 September.
 Cost is $10 and free for children under five and adults over 75.
-Tickets for 1000 Doors go on sale shortly.
+Tickets for 1000 Doors go are on sale now.
 Head here for more information.